thiagomarzagao/thiagomarzagao.github.io/resources/index.md

 Will Larson’s [tutorial](http://lethain.com/an-introduction-to-compassionate-screenscraping/) teaches you the art of compassionate webscraping — i.e., getting the stuff you want without disrupting the website’s operation.

-Prof. Howe’s online [class](https://class.coursera.org/datasci-001/class/index) teaches you MapReduce and some SQL, which may come in very handy if you have tons of data.

 <strong>data sources</strong>:

 [WordNet](http://wordnet.princeton.edu/).
 This dataset groups related words — synonyms, antonyms, hyponyms (as in “chair” being a type of “furniture”), and meronyms (as in “leg” being a part of a “chair”).
 There are also [similar datasets for other languages](http://www.globalwordnet.org/gwa/wordnet_table.html).